Truck Accident Attorneys Serving All of Tennessee

 View Our Results

 The Haynes Firm has extensive experience in handling truck accident claims in Johnson City and the surrounding areas.
 We know that, when it comes to these types of cases, details are important.
-Your attorney will investigate the details of the truck crash, including what caused the collision and who witnessed the crash.
-This often involves deploying accident reconstruction experts to examine the scene of the wreck, the truck and other vehicles involved (including review of available data on electronic control modules), and other evidence to reconstruct what occurred.
-The attorneys you hire need to have the financial resources and know how to properly investigate and prosecute these complex cases.
+We will investigate the details of the truck crash, including what caused the collision and who witnessed the crash.
+This often involves deploying accident reconstruction experts to examine the scene of the wreck, the truck and other vehicles involved (including a review of available data on electronic control modules), and other evidence to reconstruct what occurred.

 Our Johnson City truck accident lawyers know the importance of:

-• Documenting all evidence in order to present the most thorough case possible
+- Documenting all evidence to present the most thorough case possible.

-At The Haynes Firm, our truck wreck attorneys have more than 70 years of combined experience handling injury cases like yours.
-To date, we’ve successfully secured millions of dollars for the individuals and families we have represented in Tennessee.
-We’re here to help you, too.
+At The Haynes Firm, our truck wreck attorneys have successfully secured millions of dollars for the individuals and families we have represented in Tennessee.
+Experienced negotiators and proven litigators, we are prepared to take viable claims as far as needed—including to trial—to secure the full compensation you are due.

 At Our Firm, You Are Never a Number